In Peak (2016), Anders Ericsson explains how to train to achieve mastery and expertise.

 There might be limits, but there is no indications we have reached them yet.

-On who deliberate practice is for:
+On whom the deliberate practice is for:

 Deliberate practice is for everyone who dreams.